Guirie92/push_swap/README.md

 1. Values are normalized (ranked 0 → n-1)
 2. Data set is sliced into progressively sorted chunks
-3. Elements are pushed from A → B based on chunk size + counter (forming a V shape)
+3. Elements are pushed from A → B based on chunk size + counter (forming a V/K shape)
 4. Stack B is reintegrated into A in sorted order (finding MAX quickly in B)

 This approach keeps operation cost low and scales well on inputs containing hundreds of numbers.